 Industries set to fly and fall in 2013

-As Australian operators prepare for the year ahead, IBISWorld unveils its annual list of the top five industries set to soar in 2013, and the five expected to sink.
+As Australian operators launch into 2013, IBISWorld unveils its annual list of the top five industries set to soar in 2013, and the five expected to sink.

 Industries to fly

 Forecast to grow by 15.9% to reach $44.4 billion in 2013, the oil and gas production industry has been highlighted by IBISWorld as this year’s top industry performer, with growth driven by higher output and substantially higher global prices.